-Biala Podlaska is a beautiful town in Lublin Voivodeship.
+Biala Podlaska is a beautiful town in Lublin Voivodeship (see our selection of trips around Lublin).
 It may boast of many interesting monuments and therefore it is an unquestionable attraction for history lovers.
 Moreover, its location near the border with Belarus makes the town a perfect starting point to Poland’s eastern neighbour.

 Biala Podlaska can boast of many monuments.
 The most interesting are: the Radziwill’s palace & park complex from the 17th century, the church of St. Anna from 1572, Jewish cemetery from the 18th century, the late Baroque church of the Nativity of the Theotokos from the half of the 18th century and Bialska Academy from 1628 (currently a high school building).

 There are many folk music groups in Biala Podlaska, including a choir, dance group and folk band.
 Biala Podlaska is also a popular pottery centre.
 Locals – Kazimierz and Ludwik Rogowski – are famous for grey ceramic manufacture.
 There is also a foundation (Kreacja – Magia Rąk) operating in the town.
 It promotes the region’s handicraft.